Washington Park, Denver: History

 Washington Park was initially designed by the German landscape architect Reinhard Schuetze between 1899 and 1908.
 His design remains fairly intact and included Smith and Grasmere lakes and the Lily Pond, all fed with a city ditch that Schuetze had edged with Russian olives and other trees.
 Other pieces of his design remain intact and include the large meadow edged with a grove of trees to the south of Smith Lake and the carriage ways that meander through the park.
-Later landscape architects, such as Saco Rienk DeBoer and Frederick Law Olmsted, Jr. added their own contributions to the park including the elegant boating pavilion and an evergreen grove on the north side of the park.
+Later landscape architects, such as Saco Rienk DeBoer and Frederick Law Olmsted Jr. added their own contributions to the park including a boating pavilion and an evergreen grove on the north side of the park.

 Washington Park as a neighborhood started development soon after the founding of Denver though it was still fairly rural in nature.
 By 1886, there was enough population to create Denver's first suburb, South Denver, which by the silver bust of the 1890s was annexed into Denver due to financial difficulties.
 Development hastened with the creation of the park in 1899.
 Most of the houses were built of brick between 1900 and 1940.

 The park was designed in French country style with new paths and plantings introduced by city planner George Kessler in 1908.
 DeBoer architects were responsible for completing the big Perennial Garden at Downing in 1918 and Mt.
 Vernon Gardens in 1926.
 The Olmsted Brothers designed rolling Evergreen Hill, enhanced the pedestrian paths, and built the Lily Pond in 1912.
 The boating pavilion, which was built in 1913, was designed by Jacques Benedict in 1913 following the Italian style of architecture.
 The bathing beach was installed on Smith Lake in 1911 and the pedestrian and car bridges over City Ditch were installed by architect F.W.
 Ameter in 1912.
-The Field House, the residence of poet and journalist Eugene Field was moved to the park's northwest edge by Titanic survivor and philanthropist Molly Brown in 1930.
+The Field House, the residence of poet and journalist Eugene Field, was moved to the park's northeast edge by Titanic survivor and philanthropist Molly Brown in 1930.
 The modern Recreation center was designed in 1971 by the architectural firm Anderson Barker Rinker.